๐Ÿ•Principles of Food Science

 Why This Matters

-Macronutrients form the foundation of everything you'll study in food science—from how ingredients behave during cooking to why certain foods satisfy hunger longer than others.
-When you understand the chemistry and function of carbohydrates, proteins, lipids, and water, you unlock the principles behind food formulation, nutritional labeling, and even food preservation techniques.
-These aren't just isolated nutrients; they interact constantly, affecting texture, flavor, shelf stability, and how our bodies process what we eat.
+Macronutrients form the foundation of everything you'll study in food science, from how ingredients behave during cooking to why certain foods satisfy hunger longer than others.
+When you understand the chemistry and function of carbohydrates, proteins, lipids, and water, you unlock the principles behind food formulation, nutritional labeling, and food preservation.
+These aren't isolated nutrients; they interact constantly, affecting texture, flavor, shelf stability, and how our bodies process what we eat.

 Energy-Yielding Macronutrients

 These three macronutrients provide the calories that fuel human metabolism.
-The energy yield per gram directly reflects molecular structure—more reduced carbon bonds mean more stored energy.
+The energy yield per gram directly reflects molecular structure: more reduced (hydrogen-rich) carbon bonds mean more stored energy, which is why fats pack over twice the calories of carbs or protein.

 Carbohydrates